GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 far more convenient and it starts to feel silly at that level.

 One major problem is exhibited by NFL on Fox Theme from [Carpal Tunnel Hero 3][cth3].
-It's a mostly slow haha funny meme chart that ends with an insanely high BPM SP sustain and CHOpt's major optimisations don't help here.
+It's a mostly slow ha ha funny meme chart that ends with an insanely high BPM SP sustain and CHOpt's major optimisations don't help here.
 To a human, the optimal path is easy to see.
 You can remove the big sustain and the path you get would overlap the start of it anyway, so the optimal path is to do that then just keep whammying until the song ends.
 Coming up with a general way to spot this without some horrible hard-coding is less